janjiralakirankumar/TerraformEssentials/README.md

 * Now, You should be able to access the state file and View the resources.
   (It shows the attributes of a single resource in the Terraform state of **aws_instance.terraform-remoteState**.)

-Use the "terraform destroy" command for cleaning the infrastructure used in this lab,
+Use the "terraform destroy" command to clean the infrastructure used in this lab,
 ```
 terraform destroy
 ```